Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bitbucket-connector.md

 ### Users
 #### Identity mapping
-By default, due to the limitation of Bitbucket API, the connector maps emails in Microsoft Entra ID using public names from Bitbucket.
+By default, due to the limitation of the Bitbucket API, the connector maps emails in Microsoft Entra ID using public names from Bitbucket.
 If this mapping does not align with your configuration, customize the identity mapping.

 To ensure correct permission enforcement, map Bitbucket user identities to Microsoft Entra ID.
 The following are the options: